grahamton/Midimuncher/docs/roadmap.md

 # Roadmap

-Goal: Recreate the core Neuzeit Drop workflow in software, using the OXI One as the hardware router (app -> OXI over USB MIDI, OXI routes DIN/CV/other outs).
-Platform is Windows with an Electron/React front-end and dual MIDI backends (WinMM fallback, Windows MIDI Services when available).
+Goal: Build a snapshot-driven performance controller in software, using the OXI One as the hardware router (app -> OXI over USB MIDI, OXI routes DIN/CV/other outs).
+Platform: Windows with Electron/React front-end and dual MIDI backends (WinMM fallback, Windows MIDI Services when available).

 ## Phases